msearle5/xygos/docs/command.rst

   takes some energy.

 Get objects (``g``)
-  Pick up objects and gold on the floor beneath you.
-Picking up gold takes no time, and objects take 1/10th of a normal turn each (maximum time cost is a full turn).
+  Pick up objects and cash on the floor beneath you.
+Picking up cash takes no time, and objects take 1/10th of a normal turn each (maximum time cost is a full turn).
 You may pick up objects until the floor is empty or your backpack is full.